Unnamed Siamese official

-Charles Lang Freer (1854-1919), purchased at the sale of Siamese and Cambodian Collection, American Art Association, New York April 6, 1909
+Charles Lang Freer (1854-1919), purchased at sale, Collection of Siamese and Cambodian Antiquities, Curios and Relics, American Art Association, New York, NY, April 6, 1909

 Freer Gallery of Art, gift of Charles Lang Freer in 1920

 See note 1.
-See also, Original Bronze List, S.I.
-67, Freer Gallery of Art and Arthur M. Sackler Gallery Archives.
+See also, Original Miscellaneous List, S.I.
+76, Freer Gallery of Art and Arthur M. Sackler Gallery Archives.